Major Players

 Markets of Other Major Importers and Exporter

-As noted earlier the US is not the only major player in the beef market.
+As noted earlier, the US is not the only major player in the beef market.
 While the US does some business with most other major players in the market, other major trade relationships in the market are also important to understand.
-The final part of this article outlines the trade relationships of the top four importers and exporters of beef in the world other than the US.
+The final part of this article outlines the trade relationships of the top four exporters of beef and the top five importers of beef in the world other than the US.

-Table 3 outlines trade relationships of the top four largest exporters of beef other than the US.
-Only Australia is a top 5 supplier to the US.
+Table 3 outlines trade relationships of the top four largest exporters of beef other than the US measured by export sales over the 5 years of 2019 through 2023.
+Only Australia is a top 5 supplier to the US and the US is only 19% of Australia’s beef value of exports and just 17% of their export volume.

 Brazil is the world’s largest exporter of beef.
 China and Hong Kong are major markets for Brazil accounting for over half of its beef exports.
 Like Brazil, Argentina sends most of its beef exports to China.

 Australia is the world’s second largest exporter of beef.
-Over 75% of Australia’s exports are distributed across four major trade partners: Japan, China, United States, and South Korea.
-The remaining roughly 25% of Australia’s beef exports are spread across several other countries.
+Over 80% of Australia’s exports are distributed across five major trade partners: Japan, China, United States, South Korea, and Indonesia.
+The remaining roughly 20% of Australia’s beef exports are spread across several other countries.

 India surpassed the US in beef exports in 2023 to become the third largest exporter of beef in the world.
+India exports beef to 79 countries.
 It is expected to retain this rank in 2024 as well.
-A significant portion of India’s beef production and exports are derived from water buffalo , typically less marbled than beef from the English and European beef breeds common in the U.S., Canada, and Europe.
+A significant portion of India’s beef production and exports are derived from water buffalo , typically less marbled than beef from the English and European beef breeds common in the US, Canada, and Europe.
 None of India’s major beef trading partners are one of the top five largest beef importing countries.
 However, India exports to many Asian countries with its largest trading partner being Vietnam.

-Table 4 outlines the trade relationships of the four largest beef importers in the world other than the US.
-As a major beef exporter, the US appears as a top 5 supplier to 3 of these 4 countries with the exception being China.
+Table 4 outlines the trade relationships of the five largest beef importers in the world other than the US.
+As a major beef exporter, the US appears as a top supplier to 4 of these 5 countries.

-China, specifically the People’s Republic of China, is the world’s largest importer of beef.
+China is the world’s largest importer of beef, importing more than $63 billion worth of beef in the past 5 years.
 Its primary suppliers are the South American countries of Brazil, Argentina, and Uruguay as well as the southwestern pacific countries of Australia and New Zealand.
-The US has been the 6th largest supplier of beef to China, but the drop off between New Zealand and the US is significant.
-The US only averages about 7% of total Chinese beef imports by value over the 5-year period.
+The US has been the 6th largest supplier of beef to China, but the drop off in volume between New Zealand and the US is significant.
+The US only averages about 3% of total Chinese beef imports by value over the 5-year period.

 While China is not a major market for US beef exports, Japan and South Korea are especially strong sources of US foreign beef demand.
 Both Japan and South Korea source most of their beef imports from the US and Australia.
-The US represents over 50% of South Korea’s beef imports and over 40% of Japan’s beef imports.
+The US represents 58% of South Korea’s beef imports (by value) and 47% of Japan’s beef imports.

 Table 4.
-Trade Partners of Other Major Exporters (5 Years Average Exports)
+Trade Partners of Other Major Importers